 From the Vital Product Data (VPD) page, you can view the vital product data of the Remote Supervisor Adapter and the server in which it is installed.

 Monitoring the remote server status

-You can monitor the power and restart, temperature, voltage, and fan status of your server on the System Health Summary page.
-The System Health Summary page is the default home page for the ASM Web interface.
+You can monitor the power and restart, temperature, and fan status of your server on the System Health Summary page.